 VNIP Alliance Membership gains each joining agency access to the proprietary materials developed by VNIP and their partners.
 The membership fees are fully dedicated to support ongoing resource development and evaluation.

-Presentation for Rural Collaborative Group with handout - Abbreviated VNIP User Manual - Preceptor Focus
+Handout - Abbreviated VNIP User Manual - Preceptor Focus

 Clinical coaching plans provide a set of standardized teaching plans to guide the work of the precptor and preceptee as they engage in experiential learning within our high acuity healthcare settings.
 Recent work with a level one trauma center has updated many tools - and many more are under construction.